Who we are

 Following its mission to support and promote culture within Iraq, Ruya holds an extensive and unique database of artists working within Iraq, spanning all disciplines from visual arts to theatre and music.
-We continually strive to promote these artists through collaborative efforts with cultural institutions globally.
-To request more information about our artists, please contact us.
+Established in 2016, it was the first publically accessible online database of contemporary Iraqi artists and the Foundation continually strives to promote these artists through collaborative efforts with cultural institutions globally.

 In addition, the Ruya blog is a live platform for Iraqi art.
-Interviews with emerging and established artists both in Iraq and those based in the diaspora are published regularly to encourage dialogue, the exchange of ideas and promote the possibility of collaboration.
+Interviews with emerging and established artists both in Iraq and the diaspora are published regularly to encourage dialogue, the exchange of ideas and promote the possibility of collaboration.

-For more information about our activities and our artists, or to submit a portfolio, please contact us.
+For more information about our activities or our artists, or to submit a portfolio, please contact us on [email protected]

 Sponsors and Supporters